A Coaching Retreat

 Don’t worry.
 We have been there, and it can be a bit daunting, especially when life gets in the way.
 Reading through tons of websites; watching tutorials; listening to webinars; reading white papers, going to conferences can be a cumbersome process – and can dry up the creative juices.

 Most of us have busy lives, between work, family and one hundred other projects.
 It can be hard to carve the time you need to prioritize launching your podcast.

 That’s why we have created this retreat.
 We are here to encourage female changemakers who are taking action towards a more equitable and sustainable world to launch their podcasts.

-We believe the world needs to hear the voices of female changemakers and so we have created this retreat to offer you a nourishing and supportive time out of your busy lives to carve out time for yourself and the message you want to share with the world.
+We believe the world needs to hear the voices of women changemakers.
+So we have created this retreat to offer you a nourishing and supportive time out of your busy lives and focus on the message you want to gift the world with.
 Plus it is way more fun to do it with over people.